Geonkick-Synthesizer/geonkick/doc/Documentation.md

 - "Amplitude" buttons shows the general amplitude envelope
 - Filter (the sample controls as for oscillator)
 - Distortion
-- Distortion drive and volume envelopes can be accesed with buttons "Drive" and "Volume"
+- Distortion drive and volume envelopes can be accessed with buttons "Drive" and "Volume"
 - Compressor

 #### Limiter